 A three-day/two-night trip cycling trip to Provence from Paris

-Enjoy historic Avignon, the medieval walled city that is like a trip back in time.
-You'll experience the glories of the Pope's Palace then travel on to Gordes where you will stay for two nights.
-That's your base to explore the Luberon's incredibly preserved hilltop villages, via electric bike.
+After arriving via high-speed train, enjoy historic Avignon, the medieval walled city that is like a trip back in time.
+You’ll experience the glories of the Pope’s Palace, then travel on to Gordes where you will stay for two nights.
+That’s your base to explore the Luberon’s incredibly preserved hilltop villages, via electric bike.
 See Roussillon, Lacoste, Ménerbes, the Fontaine de Vaucluse and l’Isle sur la Sorgue.

 Price: $985 per person – Three-star hotel (for four- and five-star hotel requests, please contact us directly)

 Rail to/from Paris not included in price.
 Please enter the date you’d like to arrive in Avignon.
 Minimum two travelers per booking.

 Arrival at Avignon station via high speed TGV rail, private transfer and bike fitting.
 Luggage stored for the day.

 Private guided visit of Avignon highlights, including the Pope’s Palace and Barthelasse Island, via e-bike.